Meaningful lives; productive careers

 • Interactive experience: Students will immediately apply new concepts in a lab that has a hands-on setting.

 A well-balanced college career includes extracurricular involvement as well as classroom and laboratory work.
-As a Findlay student, you will have many opportunities to join social and honorary fraternities, sororities, and clubs; NCAA Division II athletics and intramural sports; Findlay bands and musical organizations; and a number of honorary societies.
-Our students engage in social activities all over campus, participate in broadcasting over Findlay stations, take part in University performances, write for student publications, and enter into all the various extracurricular activities on campus.
+As a Findlay student, you will have many opportunities to join social and honorary fraternities, sororities, and clubs; NCAA Division II athletics and intramural sports; Findlay bands and musical organizations; and a number of honor societies.
+Our students engage in social activities all over campus, participate in broadcasting over Findlay stations, take part in University performances, write for student publications, and join in all the various extracurricular activities on campus.